 IN STOCK NOW!
 Kills all germs.
 This product is accredited to BS EN 1276, so suitable for food use, killing 99.999% of bacteria.
 Standard 24 hour UK mainland delivery available.

-Two week lead time on triggers, but 5ltr IN STOCK NOW!
+5ltr and 750ml IN STOCK NOW!
 Evans Protect Disinfectant Cleaner 5ltr.
 Kills a wide range of bacteria.
 Passes BS EN 1276.
 Leaves a clean fresh odour.
 Suitable for use in hospitals, doctors surgeries and dentists.

 FAQs - BS EN 1276 Cleaning Products